These ambitious headphones are Dolby’s first consumer product ever

-The fact that this new pair of wireless headphones are emblazoned with the Dolby logo does not, at first blush, seem like a big whoop.
+The fact that these new wireless headphones are emblazoned with the Dolby logo does not, at first blush, seem like a big whoop.
 After all, countless products have incorporated Dolby technologies and promoted that usage, making its name a sort of shorthand for a premium audio—and, more recently, visual—experience.

 But if you examine these Dolby Dimension headphones carefully, you’ll see that they carry only the familiar Dolby “double D.” That’s because they’re something new: a consumer product designed and marketed by Dolby itself.
 For the first time, the brand and the tech it represents are front and center, not just ingredients in some other company’s offering.